|M.S. Student (Graduate Research Assistant)

 - North Carolina State University, Raleigh, expected 2021

 Master of Science, Conservation Ecology

 - University of Michigan, Ann Arbor, 2014

 - Specialization in Aquatic Sciences and Environmental Health

 - Project Manager, November 2016 to August 2018

-- The main goal of this position is supporting the Continental Limnology research project by planning, implementing and tracking many components of the project and team activities.
-Work involves setting up meetings, sharing data and other information, working with team members on research projects, co-writing manuscripts and participating in database management.
-Operate at the main point of contact for the MSU Data Intensive lab by providing monthly financial reporting, assisting with hiring staff members and students, purchasing supplies and assisting with other tasks as needed.
+- Planned, implemented, and tracked many components of the Continental Limnology project and team activities.
+The work involved setting up meetings, sharing data and other information, working with team members on research projects, co-writing manuscripts, and participating in database management.
+Operated as the main point of contact for the MSU Data Intensive Landscape Limnology Lab by providing monthly financial reporting, assisting with hiring staff members and students, purchasing supplies, and assisting with other tasks as needed.

 Bureau of Environmental and Coastal Quality, Rota, CNMI

 - Coral Reef Management Fellow, January 2016 to November 2016